SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 3.md

 ![](images/1query.png)

-2.In the console copy and paste the following to create the tables.
+2. In the console copy and paste the following to create the tables.

 ```
 -- this is run on the coordinator